LitExtension Blog

 Magento upgrades to latest version require you to:

-You’ll run these steps later in the Composer or manual upgrade process, but it's good to understand them ahead of time.
+You’ll run these steps later in the Composer or the manual Magento 2 upgrade process, but it's good to understand them ahead of time.

 5. Ensure SSH access and Composer setup